Help for Pandemic Fatigue

-Perhaps you've spent the last 5, 10 or 20 years raising your children.
-Or working in a career that didn't suit you.
+Perhaps you've been working in a career that didn't suit you.
 Or in a relationship (with a friend, partner or even co-worker) that was sucking the life out of you.
 If I've learned anything in my life, "It's never too late... to turn back, start over, press the reset button."
 And never say never.

 I never thought I'd be able to do something I love and make a career out of it.
 Yet here I am!
 15 years after having a kernel of an idea for a yoga retreat that really was a treat (wine, chocolate, coffee, laughter - all of the important things!), I'm living my dream.
 Meeting inspiring and amazing women.
 Knowing that I'm not alone in my struggles has encouraged me to keep going when things get tough.